wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Objects/Mapping.md

 These are functions whose outputs are vectors, matrices, or higher-dimensional tensors, rather than scalars.
 	The individual elements or components of these outputs are inherently scalar values, even if they are not explicitly broken down into scalar functions.
 		I.e. Higher-Level Functions are composed of Scalar Functions.

+A "insert type-valued" function just means the "return type" of a function.
+	Think of how functions are defined in programming languages, where the type being output or "returned" by a function must explicitly defined (in most programming languages that is).
 >[!note] Higher-Level Functions (i.e. Composite Functions)
 > ##### [[Abstract Mathematical Spaces#Vector Function|Vector-Valued Functions]]
 > A vector-valued function maps elements from its domain to vectors.